Promotion digraphs

 Building on \cite{Patrias.Pechenik.Striker,Fraser.Patrias.Pechenik.Striker}, J.~Kim \cite{Kim:embedding,Kim:flamingo} introduced \emph{flamingo webs} to give a diagrammatic web basis for the Specht module $S^{(k^3,1^{n-3k})}$ of the symmetric group $\mathfrak{S}_n$.
 We conjecture (\Cref{conj:trip=prom}) another instance of ``trip$=$prom'' in this context.
 More precisely, we claim that for each flamingo web $W$, there is a unique three-row rectangular increasing tableau $\tau(W) \in \inc^q(3 \times c)$ such that the $(i,3)$-trip digraphs of $W$ coincide with the promotion digraphs of $\tau(W)$.
 In particular, this would imply that all tableaux in the image of $\tau$ satisfy \Cref{conj:3row_order}.
-Note, however, that the map $\tau$ is not surjective; it remains an open problem to develop generalized flamingo webs in ``trip$=$prom''-correspondence to the other three-row rectangular increasing tableaux.
-Moreover, the representation-theoretic significance of \Cref{conj:trip=prom} is quite mysterious, as is the appearance of plabic graphs in this story that is not facially related to positive geometries.
+Note, however, that the map $\tau$ is not surjective; in ongoing work with Kim, we aim to develop generalized flamingo webs in ``trip$=$prom''-correspondence to the other three-row rectangular increasing tableaux.
+Moreover, the representation-theoretic significance of \Cref{conj:trip=prom} is currently mysterious, as is the appearance of plabic graphs in this story that is not facially related to positive geometries.
 Further discussion of these points will appear elsewhere.

 {\bf This paper is organized as follows.} In \Cref{sec:SYT}, we study promotion digraphs of standard tableaux, including exposition of material from \cite{Gaetz.Pechenik.Pfannerer.Striker.Swanson:fluctuating} and our new results in the nonrectangular setting.
 Results about promotion digraphs for standard tableaux are summarized in \Cref{sec:summary_standard}.
 In \Cref{sec:increasing}, we turn to promotion digraphs for increasing tableaux.
-After some general constructions and results in \Cref{sec:general_inc,sec:inc_prom_digraph}, we study the rectangular case in \Cref{sec:rect_inc,sec:vertex_degrees_inc}.
+After some general constructions and results in \Cref{sec:general_inc,sec:inc_prom_digraph}, we further study the rectangular case in \Cref{sec:rect_inc,sec:vertex_degrees_inc}.
 The various results of \Cref{sec:general_inc,sec:inc_prom_digraph,sec:rect_inc,sec:vertex_degrees_inc} are briefly compiled and summarized in \Cref{sec:summary}. \Cref{sec:small_r} specializes to consider increasing tableaux with $2$ or $3$ rows, settings with special properties.
-The case of two-row increasing tableaux is treated in further detail in \Cref{sec:2row}.
-Finally, \Cref{sec:trips} recalls the theory of plabic graphs, introduces their $(i,r)$-trip digraphs, and relates them to $K$-promotion on increasing tableaux via \Cref{cor:trip=prom_2row} and \Cref{conj:trip=prom}.
+The case of two-row increasing tableaux is treated in detail in \Cref{sec:2row}.
+Finally, \Cref{sec:trips} recalls the theory of plabic graphs and flamingo webs, introduces their $(i,r)$-trip digraphs, and relates them to $K$-promotion on increasing tableaux with few rows via \Cref{cor:trip=prom_2row} and \Cref{conj:trip=prom}.